kingswisdom/SteemMessenger/README.md

 ![](https://steemitimages.com/DQmbktYGPk7eVtvaBeL2h9eHhRRZypy2k62HLZ8hZeKT1ym/image.png)

 The `raw` variable is the encrypted message received from the server.
 It is decoded with `var decoded = steem.memo.decode(privateMemoKey, raw);`, and then, inserted in the chat box.
-Without your private  MemoKey, nobody should be able to decode your message but you.
+Without your private Memo Key, nobody should be able to decode your message but you.

 ![](https://steemitimages.com/DQmZMBcyLdP1bzyhB6PnGgXB7LNNqhTCS5PDeZPgUwT8G3J/image.png)